 - I don’t recommend subbing the cream/butter/etc. for something else unless you’re ok with experimenting a bit.
 I can’t say how it will turn out without testing it.
 Half-and-half or milk will make the sauce more watery.
 This is definitely a treat meal. 🙂

-Will you make this garlic shrimp Alfredo pasta recipe?
-Questions?
-Let me know in the comments below!
+If you made this garlic shrimp Alfredo pasta recipe or have questions, let me know in the comments below!
 You can also find me on Instagram.

 Easy Shrimp Alfredo